intuit/Trapheus/labs/TrapheusAI/README.md

 this problem shifting from "matching" to "understanding".
 Driven by AI , it represents the unstructured search space conceptually which can be interprested by machines.

-Powered by niche graph and search technology it overcomes the limitations of traditional keyword based models.
+Powered by niche graph and search technology it overcomes the limitations of traditional keyword based models and it helps you orient, discover and navigate.
 </p>